-Does Employment First Make a Difference?
+Does Employment First make a difference?

 Yes.
-For example, in the area of employment services for individuals with intellectual and developmental disabilities, Washington State ha a long-standing commitment to polices and practices focused on employment in the community as the first priority.
+For example, in the area of employment services for individuals with intellectual and developmental disabilities, Washington State has a long-standing commitment to policies and practices focused on employment in the community as the first priority.
 The end result is that 89% of individuals served by the Washington State system are in integrated employment services, compared to a national average of 20%.
 Many states are even well below this average with some at less than 10%.